The (Not So) Fantastic Voyage

 By Meg Carter

 It is instinct for us to want to know the story of a piece of sea glass.
 What was it?
 How old is it?
 What was it used for?
 Where did it come from?
 We are inclined to resolve these questions.
-As your collection of sea glass grows, so do the individual shards of mystery.
+As your collection of sea glass grows, so do the individual fragments of mystery.
 One of these questions might be easier to figure out than you think.
 Pin pointing where a piece came from, or at least where it entered the water, can be easy to solve.
 The distance that sea glass travels in most cases is not very far.

 The reason why sea glass doesn’t move much is fairly obvious - it sinks.
 Although water is a body in constant motion, the glass has weight and will always fall to the lowest point.
 As we may think that waves play a big part in moving objects, this is not exactly the case.
 Waves in the ocean move energy, not objects.
 When you imagine waves that could be tumbling sea glass you imagine that those waves move the water and glass in all directions, but this is not actually what happens.
 Water particles in a wave move back and forth perpendicular to the direction of a wave, but they don’t move greatly in the direction of the wave.
 The waves may move the glass slightly with each crash, but the overall movement over years, decades or even centuries is slight.
 A series of clues prove this theory to be true.